 Two separate gold lode systems have been identified at Kaapelinkulma, the southernmost is the largest and extends over a strike length of 285 metres and defined to a vertical depth of 90 metres.
 The northern lode system extends over 160 metres to a depth of 60 metres.
 Both lode systems remain open in several directions, with additional drilling required down plunge and dip to further evaluate the lode systems.

 The Kaapelinkulma deposit was discovered by the Geological Survey of Finland (GTK) after a gold bearing boulder was sent by an amateur prospector in 1986.
-Since 1986 subsequent exploration carried out on the Kaapelinkulma Gold Project has principally involved drilling by the GTK, Outokumpu Oy (“Outokumpu”), and then by Dragon Mining.
-A total of 231 diamond core drillholes for 18,564.63 metres and 135 percusion drillholes for 1,799.33 metres has been completed, resulting in the delineation of the small, medium to high grade gold lode systems.
+Since 1986 exploration carried out on the Kaapelinkulma Gold Project has principally involved drilling by the GTK, Outokumpu Oy (“Outokumpu”), and then by Dragon Mining.
+A total of 231 diamond core drill holes for 18,564.63 metres and 135 percussion drill holes for 1,799.33 metres has been completed, resulting in the delineation of the small, medium to high-grade gold lode systems.

 For further information on the Mineral Resources for the Kaapelinkulma Gold Project refer to the Reserves and Resources page.

-The Company’s third gold mine in southern Finland, is now able to commence following the receipt of permission to process ore from Kaapelinkulma at the Vammala Plant.
-The Centre for Economic Development, Transport and the Environment (“ELY Centre”) considered this activity as acceptable and have provided the permission while the new Environmental Permit for the Vammala Plant is still under appeal.
+The Company’s third gold mine in southern Finland, is able to commence having received permission to process ore from Kaapelinkulma at the Vammala Plant.
+The Centre for Economic Development, Transport and the Environment (“ELY Centre”) considered this activity as acceptable and have provided the permission whilst a decision on the new Environmental Permit for the Vammala Plant is still pending.
 The Environmental Permit to undertake mining at Kaapelinkulma has previously been obtained and the Mining Concession that encompasses the known deposits, granted.